-To pass, the following must be evidenced To gain a distinction Leadership TL5.
-Provide an effective evaluation of own performance, including behaviours, identifying where opportunities for improvement have been taken and results there of evaluated Demonstrate how feedback has been sought from managers and customers and how this has been effectively dealt with TL7.
-Provide examples of when improvement activities have been actively sought to develop own performance to raise standards in team performance, reaching objectives and customer service Proactively invite feedback from all stakeholders and use this to develop and implement measurable improvements in performance of self and team
+Тора To pass, the following must be evidenced To gain a distinction Lead Leadership TL5.
+Provide an effective evaluation of own performance, including behaviours, identifying where opportunities for improvement have been taken and results there TL7. improvement activities have been actively sought to develop own performance to raise standards in team performance, reaching TL6. of evaluated Demonstrate how feedback has been sought from managers and customers and how this has been effectively dealt with TL8. objectives and customer service Proactively invite feedback from all stakeholders and use this to develop and implement measurable improvements in performance of self and team